Sniffy2019/Deep-State-weekender/README.md

 * Main picture describing the site.
 * Purchase page literally a near as exact copy of the mock purchase page site.
 * Offers and subscription links to read more and pictures at the bottom of the page.
+* The line up page is an exact copy of the front page minus the nav bar at the bottom.

 [wireframe link](https://live.staticflickr.com/65535/53024173741_9b572b9cb7_n.jpg)